Skip to content

 Key TOs that are operating in Finland are TUI (including TUI Crystal Ski, and TUI Tours), and Hotelplan (Inghams, Santa’s Lapland brands).
 Canterbury Travels and Destinology, (both part of Brooklyn Travel group), Artisan Travel Company with brands (Aurora Zone, Activities Abroad), Transun.

-Other key companies include Magic of Lapland, Best Served Scandinavia, (Wexas), Discover the World, Arctic Direct, Magnetic North Holidays, ITC Regent Holidays, Exodus, Baltic Travel, Nordic Experience, Jules Verne, Trailfinders, Sunvil and Elegant Resorts that started their production last September.
-Abercrombie and Kent, Audley Travel and Sustainable Travel Journeys all have new Finland programmes.
+Other key companies include Magic of Lapland, Best Served Scandinavia, (Wexas), Discover the World, Arctic Direct, Magnetic North Holidays, ITC Regent Holidays, Exodus, Baltic Travel Company, Nordic Experience, Jules Verne, Trailfinders, Sunvil, Elegant Resorts, Abercrombie and Kent and Audley Travel.

 Finland travel USP's

-There is an increased demand for outdoor nature-based and adventure travel among UK travellers, and is expected to continue growing in 2024 and beyond.
+There is an increased demand for outdoor nature-based and adventure travel among UK travellers, and is expected to continue growing.
 Factors driving this trend include increased interest in active holidays, a focus on sustainability, and a diverse range of outdoor activities available.
 Businesses and destinations catering to this market can expect to see sturdy growth and interest from UK adventure-seeking tourists.

 Luxury travel is still growing, and the key trends among UK luxury travellers, include a focus on unique, immersive, cultural, and sustainable experiences; a priority on wellness and rejuvenation; a desire for personalised and curated offerings; and a willingness to travel for longer duration.
-Businesses catering to this market need to adapt to these evolving preferences.
 Sustainable luxury accommodations, as well as private villas and chalets in secluded locations, are highly appealing to UK luxury travellers.
-Luxury incentive travel is also trending with a traditional leisure operator that has started to organise some small incentive groups for companies.
+When targeting to this demanding clientele it is essentially important that the service level meets their standards and a special attention needs to be paid on this.
+Tour operators have reported that currently Finnish supply, outside of Lapland, can often be regarded more as a “premium” rather than “luxury”.

 Sustainability is a key priority for UK travellers, who are increasingly demanding Eco-friendly accommodations, sustainable transport options, responsible tourism experiences, and sustainable food and dining choices when planning their trips.